 HOW TO ADJUST YOUR MASK

-This swimming mask moulds to the morphology of your face without needing to be excessively tight.
+A swimming mask that fits the shape of your face does not need to be excessively tight.

 A mask that is too tight can cause discomfort, leave marks and even create water inlet holes.

 It is not necessary to press against the lenses with your hands, a light suction effect is usually enough for swimming sessions without water inlet holes.

 The straps ideally should rest 2 to 3 cm above your ears.

 This position with optimise the grip and comfort of the mask.